musflood/seattle-python-401d8/14-templating-testing/LAB.md

 ### Testing
 - Your tests don't need to cover all of Pyramid's functionality, as you didn't write Pyramid yourself.
 Your tests only need to cover the view functions that you wrote.
-- Write a series of tests while cover your function views and any other functionality that you've specifically defined within the scaffold.
-This should include both functional tests and unit tests.
+- Write a series of tests which cover your view controllers and any other functionality that you've specifically defined within the scaffold.
+This should include only unit tests today.

 ### Submission